This is my sensory deprivation tank experience. Are you ready to take a trip through interspace?

-But this is impossible in the floatation tank.
+But this is impossible in the sensory deprivation tank experience.
 There is nothing to use as a measuring stick to give a sense as to where, when and how you are.
 You can’t read of something how long you’ve been there.
 And perhaps most exciting, you lose grip of what you thought you are.

 If you allow yourself to let go, and be able to let go of the letting go, time and space can dissolve.

 You become the darkness that reaches out into infinity.
 The boundaries of your body melt with everything in your awareness.

 You stop identifying with what is actually happening.
 And you start identifying with the space in which these things happen.
 Like a Figure–ground Gestalt reversal.

 Of course, this is not a new phenomenon.
 It is just magnified due to the unique qualities of the sensory deprivation tank.
 Just read ‘How To Experience a Phantom Limb’ to get an idea as to what great extent your body-sense is malleable.